johncorderox/Eternity-Tracking/README.md

 ## Installation

-You can download the project using git clone ```https://github.com/johncorderox/Eternity-Tracking.git``` or via release pages to download specific versions.
+You can download the project using git clone ```https://github.com/johncorderox/Eternity-Tracking.git``` or via release pages <a href="https://github.com/johncorderox/Eternity-Tracking/releases/tag/v.2.0">here</a> to download specific versions.

 Run the `database.sql ` file and make sure the admin insert query has ran.<br>
 Locate the Connect Class and update the values with your host information.<br>